wegorich/blockchain-play/README.md

 1. This code can be improved :)
 2. No tests for UI - only Contract tests for now
 3. No Test Coverage collected
-4. For some reason Contact events not worked for me (`src/js/app.js:71`) so i switched to polling balances
+4. For some reason Contract events not worked for me (`src/js/app.js:71`) so i switched to polling balances